bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

   ```html
 <p style="font-size:16px;">{{lang 'help'}}</p>
    ```
-To make your text responsive so that it can viewed on a variety of devices and screen sizes, you can change the text to the following:
+To make your text responsive so that it can viewed on a variety of devices and screen sizes, use viewport width (`vw`) unit to set the `font-size`.

   ```html
   <p style="font-size:2.0vw">{{lang 'help'}}</p>